The Dreaded Day

 Just then, they were approached by a tall figure wearing MacDonald’s attire and a loose tie.
 “Excuse me,” the manager said.
 He continued, “Miss, did you use the girl’s restroom?”
 Bosephus, not glancing up from her meal, said, “Yeah, what’s it to ya?”
 Johnny was clearly disappointed and told Bosephus to be respectful.
 “The toilet overflowed, and water is spilling out into the dining area,” said the manager.
 “Well, that sounds like a gen-u-wine problem,” replied Bosephus.
 The manager looking frustrated, asked Johnny and Bosephus to leave immediately.
 There was a pause, and then Bosephus looked up at the manager and said softly, “Before we leave, I have another little surprise.”

 The manager was unimpressed, “I‘m not interested in any ‘surprises,’ so please leave now.”
 At this, Bosephus hoisted her left leg to the tabletop, exposing her gargantuan foot.
 A pink flip-flop slipped off and dropped onto a cheeseburger wrapper.
 Then, with her bare foot before the manager, she began to flex her big toe.
 It was hypnotic.
 The manager was so mesmerized by the large toe moving back and forth that he didn’t notice the foot’s proximity as it moved toward him.
-Bosephus was about three inches from his face when he suddenly drew back, closed his eyes, and passed out cold onto the floor.
+Bosephus was about three inches from the manager’s face when he suddenly drew back, closed his eyes, and passed out cold onto the floor.
 A totally-calm Johnny said: “Time to go, Bosephus.“

 The two hurried out of the restaurant and hopped into their jalopy.
 “Bosephus, you know you’re not allowed to do that,” said Johnny as he started the engine.
 Bosephus shrugged and said, “What’s the point in having toxic toe-jam if you can’t use it in situations like this, Johnny?”
 It was a little-known fact outside the Motz family; Bosephus had her toe-jam tested at the University of South Florida.
 The researchers had never seen anything like it.
 They said it had a chemical composition between Limburger cheese and sarin gas.

 Back in the jalopy, Bosephus remembered fondly her visits to Tampa for testing and how there were MacDonald’s everywhere.
-Johnny frantically tried to navigate out of the parking lot when he heard a crunching sound coming from the passenger side.
+Johnny frantically tried to navigate out of the parking lot when he heard a crunching sound coming from the passenger’s side.
 He turned to Bosephus and sighed.
 His sister shrugged and said as she chewed, “You didn’t think I’d leave my pies there!”
 Then, after a puff of smoke and a trusty backfire, they were off.

 Based on the original bedtime stories told to the girls when they were very young.
 The illustrations are from a few years later.